TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 16/John 16.25.md

 ---

-These things have I spoken unto you in dark sayings: the hour cometh, when I shall no more speak unto you in dark sayings, but shall tell you plainly of the Father.
+I have spoken these things to you in figures of speech.
+But the time is coming when I will no more speak to you in figures of speech, but will tell you plainly about the Father.